shortcakesweets/shortcakesweets.github.io/_posts/2024-12-13-roguelike-introduction.md

 100% Randomness only gives inconvenience to the player.
 You would lose interest if monster's stat and attacks were randomized in a way that you couldn't predict.
 Here I would like to define "replayability" as "The player should be able to learn from deaths".
 This is the holy ground of roguelike that even randomness cannot disobey.

-To maintain a good balance of randomness the article suggests a general approach; Appearance and placement of items, and monster's placement.
-To clarify the term "Randomness of Appearance", I would like to give an example from the game <<Shattered Pixel Dungeon>>.
+To maintain a good balance of randomness the article suggests a general approach; Randomize appearance and placement of items, and monster's placement.
+To clarify on how randomization of "appearance of an item" works, refer to chapter [Exploration and discovery](### Exploration and discovery)

-(Insert SPD here)

-<<Shattered Pixel Dungeon>> has two major types of consumable items, Scorlls and Potions.
-However the appearance of those two items changes every run.
-For example, A _brown potion_ could be _Potion of Strength_ in one run, but could be _Potion of Liquid Flame_ in another.
-All potions(and scrolls) are unidentified at first but can be identified with various methods, like using them in action without knowing what it is.

-The actual fun part of this is that you can predict the item.
-For example, there is always at least 1 _Potion of Liquid Flame_ on floors that has flammable walls. _Potion of Strength_ never spawns on shops, and will generate every 2 depths.
-Learning these generation algorithms boosts winning chance significantly.
-However, the game does not explicitly teach you this information.

 ### Permadeath